NguyenTJoseph/data-structures-and-algorithms/python/code_challenges/algorithm/merge_sort/Blog.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 Review description and requirements and build to what was described.
-Time:O(N) Space:O(1) https://github.com/3lueHippo/data-structures-and-algorithms/pull/33
+Time:Log(N) Space:Log(N) https://github.com/3lueHippo/data-structures-and-algorithms/pull/33

 ![alt text](images\1.png)